Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Real-world Experiments

 \subsection{Analysis}

 \paragraph{Inference costs.} We evaluate inference costs in real-world experiments.
 We generate 1,000 samples and report the average generation time and trajectory length in \cref{tab:inference_cost}.
-For scalarization, our method takes approximately 10--30 milliseconds longer per sample than MOGFN and HN-GFN, due to the overhead of querying multiple base models.
-The gap is larger on QM9 partly because our method generates longer trajectories. {Despite this overhead, our method offers the flexibility to incorporate new objectives without retraining.} For logical operators, our method is approximately 40--70 times faster than classifier-guided mixing, while both methods generate trajectories of similar length except for three objectives on QM9.
-The reason is that classifier guidance must enumerate and evaluate all successor states at every step to compute the guidance term, whereas our method only requires computation at the current state.
+For scalarization, our method takes approximately 8--40 milliseconds longer per sample than MOGFN, HN-GFN, and OP-GFN, due to the overhead of querying multiple base models.
+The gap is larger on QM9 partly because our method generates longer trajectories.
+Despite this overhead, our method offers the flexibility to incorporate new objectives by training only the corresponding base GFlowNet while reusing existing ones.
+For logical operators, our method is approximately 30--65 times faster than classifier-guidance, while both methods generate trajectories of similar length.
+This is because classifier guidance must enumerate and evaluate all successor states at every step to compute the guidance term, whereas our method only requires computation at the current state.
 Notably, our implementation does not parallelize forward passes of base models.
-These results demonstrate that our training-free approach incurs minimal inference overhead while eliminating the need for additional training.
+These results demonstrate that our approach incurs minimal inference overhead.

-\paragraph{Validity of generated molecules.} We observe that classifier guidance significantly degrades the validity of generated molecules on QM9, as shown in \cref{tab:validity}.
-While base models achieve near-perfect validity, the classifier-guided approach drops to 86.8\% with two objectives and further degrades to 54.8\% with three objectives.
-We conjecture that classifier guidance may steer the sampling process toward invalid regions of the molecular space.
-In contrast, our mixing policy maintains validity comparable to the base models, as it directly combines the learned forward policies without introducing external guidance that may conflict with the underlying generative process.
+\paragraph{Validity of generated molecules.} We evaluate the validity of generated molecules on QM9.
+We generate 1,000 samples and report the percentage of valid molecules for four representative logical operations in \cref{tab:validity}.
+Whereas classifier guidance trains an auxiliary classifier jointly over all objectives and steers sampling with it as an external guidance signal, our mixing policy directly composes base GFlowNets that are each trained in isolation on a single objective.
+Despite this, our method maintains molecular validity, staying close to the base GFlowNets and performing on par with or better than classifier guidance.
+Overall, our mixing rule composes independently trained GFlowNets while preserving the molecular validity of the generated samples.